 Etienne Nillesen is a performer and composer from The Netherlands currently based in Cologne/ Germany.

+The snare drum is a core part of Nillesen’s artistic practice.
 With an instrumental and physical approach, he explores and pushes the limits of the natural acoustics of the snare drum using conventional playing techniques as well as extended techniques and preparations.

-His work involves elements of conceptual and spontaneous composition, structured improvisation, performance, and sound poetry.
+His work involves elements of conceptual and spontaneous composition, structured improvisation, performance, and sound art.
 Alongside his own work, Etienne is a performer of contemporary music and works with composition, movement and snare drum in a number of interdisciplinary projects.